Flexible Instructional Day (FID) Information for Parents

 How are FIDs different from snow days?

-FIDs permit students to complete learning at home when school would typically be closed due to weather or other hazardous conditions.
-Students will not have to make up that day of school when a FID is called, like they would a typical snow day.
+FIDs permit students to complete learning at home when school is closed due to weather or other hazardous conditions.
+Students will not have to make up that day of school when a FID is called like they would a typical snow day.

 How will parents and students be notified of a FID?